RigPlane

 Step 7.
 WSJT-X audio settings

 Switch to the Audio tab in WSJT-X Settings.
-Set both sides to the same device:
+Set each side to its matching RigPlane device:

 SettingValueWhy

-This is the same one-device recipe used in the cross-platform audio routing for digital modes guide — on macOS with RigPlane Pro, BlackHole 2ch is the only virtual cable in play, and WSJT-X uses it on both sides.
-The reason this is safe is in the step 4 callout: RigPlane Pro's bridge runs opposite WSJT-X across the loopback, so neither side reads its own output.
+This is the same two-device recipe used in the cross-platform audio routing for digital modes guide — on macOS with RigPlane Pro, the RigPlane Virtual Cable Input and Output devices are the virtual cable, and WSJT-X uses one on each side.
+The reason this is safe is in the step 4 callout: each device carries a single direction, so neither side reads its own output.

 Close the Settings window.
 WSJT-X will reconnect to the audio device and you should immediately see the FT8 waterfall start filling in across the bottom of the main window.